Auanoraj/NammaBengaluruGitHubbers/README.md

 # NammaBengaluruGitHubbers

-open up two cmd, in one among cmd cd to client
+open 2 cmd, among one cmd cd to client

 Run npm start on both cmd